RonLinu/ydownloader/README.md

 -----------------------------------------------
 If some utilities are NOT installed.
 The following download links can be usefull.
-On a Linux distribution, the utilities are available in standard repositories.
+On a Linux distribution, these utilities are available in standard repositories and should
+take a minute to install all.

 'Node.js' latest version at: https://nodejs.org/en/download
-This is an archive file for Linux/MacOS or an msi file for Windows.
+This is an archive file for the MacOS or an msi file for Windows.

 'yt-dlp' latest version at: https://github.com/yt-dlp/yt-dlp/releases
 This is a single executable.